 Once you have purchased your grow tent, you will need to learn how to set it up.
 Our Grow Tent Setup Guide will walk you through getting your tent up, installing your ventilation system, hanging your grow light, and preparing you for growing plants indoors.

 To cultivate the strongest, heaviest plants, you need to set up a very controlled environment.
 Temperature is one of the most important aspects of growing indoors, and especially in a grow tent.
 Try and keep temperatures between 70-80 degrees Fahrenheit during propagation and vegging, and lower this slowly as you approach flowering.
 This will simulate the natural changing of the seasons.

 To spare you a headache, know that for the most part, more watts equals more heat regardless of what light is producing the watt.
 Remember this rule: Watts in = Watts out.
 A 600 watt LED at the wall, will generate around the same amount of heat as a 600 watt HID.
 Watts does not mean the amount of light produced.
 For the most part, LEDs and CMH are considered to produce less heat because you need fewer watts to match the amount of light an HID produces — they’re more efficient.
 Learn more about ways to control grow tent temperature.

 There are a lot of environmental factors that go into growing strong and vigorous plants.
 You have to control your temperature, humidity, light schedule and light intensity, circulate air, constantly reintroduce fresh air.

 As you become a more experienced grower, you’ll become a lot more comfortable not only controlling these factors, but manipulating them to grow bigger and better plants.
-New indoor growers struggle with just trying to keep their environmental factors stable.
+Those new to indoor growing struggle with just trying to keep their environmental factors stable.
 This process is made simpler with an environment controller, which automates your entire atmosphere.